 You’ll notice the Chinooks from a rapid change in temperatures and sometimes strong winds that can reach dangerous speeds.
 What I love most about the Chinooks is their ability to create the most beautiful sunrises and sunsets in the Rockies – like the photo above – simply unbelievable!

-How Much Does it Snow in January?
+How Much Does It Snow in January?

 January in Banff sees a considerable amount of snow.
 On average, you can expect between 8-12 cm per week of new snow, with about half the week seeing sunshine and clouds, and have the week there will be snow.